Billy Arnold (bandleader)

 Billy Arnold (January 23, 1894 – January 8, 1962) led an early jazz band in first London and then Paris in the 1920.
 He was one of the first people to bring American jazz style to Europe.
 His band had a strong impact on classical composer Darius Milhaud and initially on Django Reinhardt.

 Early life

 Newspaper clippings suggest he worked in Manhattan playing music for silent films.

 Career abroad

 Under the professional name "Billy Arnold" he went to London 1919, apparently with other musicians he knew from New York.
 He made some records in London as Billy Arnold's Novelty band, which included his brother Henry, who had been living in London.
-Recordings of the band, which can be found via a web search, show the strong influence of the Original Dixieland Jazz Band.
+Recordings of the band, show the strong influence of the Original Dixieland Jazz Band.
 While in London, in 1919, The Arnold Band played at a victory ball for General John Pershing.